Mike Wheeler (Stranger Things)

-Michael "Mike" Wheeler is a fictional character from the Netflix science fiction horror series Stranger Things.
-He is one of the central characters in the series, acting as the leader of the main group of kids.
-Mike is portrayed by Finn Wolfhard.
+Michael Wheeler is a fictional character from the Netflix science fiction horror television series Stranger Things, portrayed by Finn Wolfhard.
+He is one of the central characters in the series, often acting as the leader of the main group of kids.

 Casting and concept

-Noah Schnapp originally auditioned to play Mike in the show.
-Mike was designed by series creators Matt and Ross Duffer to be a prototypical 80s main character who is loyal and energetic while also innocent due to his young age.
-His progression through the show was a coming of age arc that is also similar to other 80s TV shows and movies that the Duffer brothers used as inspiration.
+Noah Schnapp and Gaten Matarazzo originally auditioned to play Mike in the show.
+Mike was designed by series creators Matt and Ross Duffer to be a prototypical 1980s main character who is loyal and energetic, while also innocent due to his young age.
+His progression through the show was a coming of age arc that is also similar to other 1980s TV shows and movies that the Duffer brothers used as inspiration.

+Mike was inspired by Elliott Taylor from Steven Spielberg's 1982 science fiction film E.T. the Extra-Terrestrial.
+In fact, Mike was originally named Elliot.
+Mike was also inspired by and named after Mikey Walsh (played by Sean Astin who also played Bob Newby in the series) from The Goonies.

 Fictional character biography

 Season 1

-At the beginning of the series, Mike is playing Dungeons & Dragons with his best friends, Dustin Henderson (Gaten Matarazzo), Lucas Sinclair (Caleb McLaughlin), and Will Byers (Noah Schnapp) on November 6, 1983.
-That night, Will mysteriously disappears.
-The next day, Mike, Dustin, and Lucas find a girl with a shaved head named Eleven (Millie Bobby Brown).
-They take Eleven back to Mike's house and hide her in his basement.
-Later, Will's corpse is apparently found in a local quarry, but the boys are convinced that Will is alive and in a parallel dimension, which they call the "Upside Down".
+At the start of the series, Mike is playing Dungeons & Dragons with his friends Dustin Henderson (Gaten Matarazzo), Lucas Sinclair (Caleb McLaughlin), and Will Byers (Noah Schnapp) on November 6, 1983, when Will disappears later that night.
+The next day, Mike, Dustin, and Lucas encounter a mysterious girl with psychokinetic abilities named Eleven (Millie Bobby Brown) and hide her in Mike's basement.
+Although Will's body is later found in a quarry, Mike remains convinced that Will is alive in a parallel dimension the boys call the “Upside Down.”
+As the search continues, Mike frequently clashes with school bullies and grows protective of Eleven, defending her and forming a close bond with her.

-When an assembly for Will is held at school, the boys and Eleven witness school bullies Troy and James snickering during a staff member's speech, angering Mike.
-At the end of the assembly, Mike confronts the bullies, and pushes Troy.
-This leads Troy to retaliate, but he stops in his tracks.
-He then begins to urinate, to the amusement of the students; this is revealed to be the work of Eleven, who walks away before she is suspected.

-After Will's funeral, the boys ask their science teacher, Mr. Clarke, about alternate dimensions.
-Mr. Clarke tells them that a gate to another dimension would have, among other things, a strong electromagnetic field.
-The boys then figure out that they can use a compass to find the gate, and thus Will.
-However, after looking for Will for hours, the boys find out that Eleven is tampering with their compasses to keep them from going to Hawkins National Laboratory.
-Eleven accidentally knocks Lucas unconscious after he attacks Mike, and runs away from the boys after Mike and Dustin express their shock.